CEGRcode/labtutorial/docs/WetBench/buffers.md

 #### 1X PBS (1 L)

-Purchased from <a href="https://www.thermofisher.com/order/catalog/product/14190250" target="_blank">Thermo Fisher Scientific</a>, but can also be made as a dilution from <a href="https://cegrcode.github.io/GeneralLab/buffers/#10x-pbs-1-l" target="_blank">10X PBS</a>.
+Purchased from <a href="https://www.thermofisher.com/order/catalog/product/14190250" target="_blank">Thermo Fisher Scientific</a>, but can also be made as a dilution from [10X PBS][10x-pbs-1-l].
 Components and gram amounts shown below for convenience and knowledge purposes.

 Final Conc. of Component | MW (g/mol) | Amount
 :--------- | :--: | :------: